 Since a great deal of your growth will occur between your therapy sessions, I often create a program you can follow between your sessions to practice the skills you have learned.
 This may include trying a new relaxation exercise, an art project, a worksheet or a social experiment.
 When you work with me, you get a library of free therapeutic resources, including access to several skills based computer programs and games.

-If interested and when appropriate, you may meet one of my four rescue dogs who can join your session.
+If interested and when appropriate, you may meet one of my three rescue dogs who can join your session.

 My therapy practice is called Lotus Psychology Practice because I find myself inspired by the lotus flower.
 It grows beautifully out of the mud.
 Many get stuck in the mud and fail to see their inner strengths and beauty.
 My treatment is evidenced based, but it will be uniquely tailored to you, your strengths and challenges.

 Typically I receive feedback that my sessions are fun and creative and that my candor is refreshing.
 Patients often say that I am direct and practical, yet warm and comfortable to speak to.
 I weave technology into my work.
 This includes using a virtual reality system for relaxation training and exposure therapy when applicable.
 I also have therapeutic video games and video clips that I incorporate into my sessions to help provide education and a sense that you are not struggling alone in whatever you are going through.

 Whatever you are facing, I am here to help you through it.
 I have flexible hours to help parents via telehealth after their kids go to bed.
 I can also see children virtually during the day to give homeschool parents a break.